OK-Cryptid/ok-cryptid-fe/README.md

 **Homepage:**

-The user can select see and select any cryptid that peeks their interests.
+The user can see and select any cryptid that peeks their interests.

 **View a single cryptid's details page:**